aws-samples/cartrack-react-locationservice/README.md

-## Car Tracking using AWS Location Services
+## Car Tracking using Amazon Location Services

 This is a sample application using Amazon Location Service, Amplify, API Gateway, IOT Core and Lambda Function to track a car.
 The objective of this repository is to present a sample application using AWS Cloud Services.